chtenb/neo-ansi/README.md

 In other words, we don't want to encourage remapping the ANSI red color to something that is not close to red, because this will make the terminal colors confusing when using terminal applications that rely on these colors and assign meaning to them.
 For instance, a `git diff` command should be able to use the ANSI red color to highlight deleted lines.

-The design principles are layed out in [DESIGN.md](https://github.com/chtenb/ansi16/blob/main/DESIGN.md)
+The design principles are layed out in [DESIGN.md](https://github.com/chtenb/neo-ansi/blob/main/DESIGN.md)

 ## Supported languages

-The Ansi16 standard and our implementation attempts to be language agnostic, and should mostly work okay for everything.
+The Neo-ansi standard and our implementation attempts to be language agnostic, and should mostly work okay for everything.
 However, we've put some additional effort in syntax highlighting support for a few languages and their most commonly used TexMate grammars.
 They include